 What is Voicemeeter?

-One of the most significant advantages that Voicemeeter offers is the ability to mix your voice with your music player, web browser, web radio, or video game.
+One of the most significant advantages of Voicemeeter is the ability to mix your voice with your music player, web browser, web radio, or video game.
 It’s a handy tool for podcasting as it allows you to mix your voice with a range of DAWs, including ProTools.

 Voicemeeter also supports any audio interface so that it can act as a bridge between applications.

-We know that it allows you to mix your voice, but what other features does Voicemeeter offer as an audio mixer?
-It has the power to integrate three audio input devices (2 physical and one virtual) to three audio output devices (2 physical and one virtual).
+Additionally, it has the power to integrate three audio input devices (2 physical and one virtual) into three audio output devices (2 physical and one virtual).

-Given what it can do, Voicemeeter is simply an excellent piece of audio mixing software that gives you more power to efficiently manage the sound sources being stored and fed into your computer.
+Given what it can do, Voicemeeter is an excellent piece of audio mixing software that gives you more power to efficiently manage the sound sources stored and fed into your computer.

 What is Banana?

-Put in the simplest terms possible, it connects various devices between each other to provide the highest level of sound quality possible.
+Put in the simplest terms possible, it connects various devices with each other to provide the highest level of sound quality possible.

 Banana’s software also features an integrated tape deck that can be used to record and play audio files of multiple formats with a simple click of your mouse.
 This includes WAV, AIFF, BWF, MP3, MP4, M4A, MOV, AVI, WMA, and WMV).

-And, as if all of that wasn’t enough, Voicemeeter Banana also has two virtual ASIO drivers that allow you to connect to your preferred DAW, and it introduces the concept of a ‘virtual insert’ through an additional third ASIO driver.
+And, as if all of that wasn’t enough, Voicemeeter Banana also has two virtual ASIO drivers that allow you to connect to your preferred DAW.
+It introduces the concept of a ‘virtual insert’ through an additional third ASIO driver.